-Greyledge Estate — one of the largest and most spectacularly situated properties in Litchfield County — is available for acquisition for the first time, in its entirety, as a pre-market opportunity (“the Estate Offering”) through January 31, 2020.
-In the event no transaction is effected by then, each parcel and any associated view sheds will be offered for sale individually on the open market, in a sequence to be determined.
+Greyledge Estate — one of the largest and most spectacularly situated properties in Litchfield County — is available for acquisition for the first time, in its entirety, or individually as described below.

 Greyledge Estate is offered exclusively by Madonna & Phillips Group of William Pitt Sotheby’s International Realty.

 Greyledge Estate sits at the gateway to the Litchfield Hills, a popular and growing second home market defined by community and rural tranquility, that is only 80 miles from New York City.
 The Estate is one of the most spectacularly situated properties in Litchfield County in that it occupies an elevated position on a picturesque ridge running along the border of Bridgewater and Roxbury, Connecticut.